Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 Note that this pathway will not cover the basics, instead we will assume that you have completed both the Solana 101 pathway and the Solana Wallet tutorial.
 A working knowledge of TypeScript/JavaScript and React hooks is strongly recommended for this pathway.

-# ⛓ Working with on-chain data

-Pyth provides us with a few tools to consume the published data.
-For working with price feeds, there is the [JavaScript client](https://github.com/pyth-network/pyth-client-js) `pyth-client-js` which we installed during the setup for this project.

-There is also a [Rust client](https://github.com/pyth-network/pyth-client-rs), which can be used in on-chain program development, and a [Neon EVM](https://github.com/pyth-network/pyth-neon) client that provides access to Pyth data through Solidity smart contracts.
-A Python client is coming soon, as well.

-Finally, there is a client API for on-chain Pyth programs, [pyth-client](https://github.com/pyth-network/pyth-client).

 ---

 # 🧐 What is Pyth, anyway?